What is Autism

 Some of the Symptoms of Autism

 The appearance and presentation of autism can vary from person to person.
 One person with autism may be noticeably verbal, bright and engaged, while another may be non-verbal, and entirely introverted.
 While it is vital that we take into account the uniqueness of each individual in respect of their unique autism spectrum condition, there will still inevitably be a number of common underlying themes that can be applied across the spectrum of conditions.
+Autism advice involves helping family members to understand the underlying nature of the condition so that the right level of patient care may be provided.

 Some of the similar core characteristic symptoms of autism fall into the areas of: